pmdkr/my-DevTinder/devtinder-web/homework_frontend.md

 - configure store => Provider = createSlice => add reducer to store
 - Add redux devtools in chrome
 - Login and see if your is coming
+- Navbar should be update as soon as user logs in
+- Refactor our code to add constants file + create a components folder
+- You should not be access other routes without login
+- If token is not present, redirect user to login page
+- Logout feature
+- Get the feed and add the feed in the store
+- Build the user  card on feed
+- Edit Profile feature

  - body
  NabBar